 #6.
 Get used to their bizarre pet names or ‘Daak Naam’

-For every beautiful, unique and difficult to pronounce Bengali name, there is an embarrassing pet name or ‘daak naam’ which pretty much every Bengali spends their life hiding from their professional circle.
-Don’t be confused if your articulate, intelligent and super attractive partner is called ‘dodo’ or ‘budhiya’ at home.
-It is merely a sign of a normal, happy Bengali childhood.
+For every beautiful, unique, and difficult to pronounce Bengali name, there is an embarrassing pet name or ‘daak naam’ which pretty much every Bengali spends their life hiding from their professional circle.
+Don’t be confused if your articulate, intelligent, and super attractive partner is called ‘dodo’ or ‘budhiya’ at home.
+In short, it is merely a sign of a normal, happy Bengali childhood.

 #7.
 You are marrying not a person but an Event

-Marrying a Bengali would guarantee a one person cultural event for you every day of your life.
-The average Bengali knows how to cook, how to sing, how to dance, how to paint and how to play at least three musical instruments.
-They are also often masters of strange unheard-of talents like reciting songs backwards, in tune prolonged whistling or rhythmic eyebrow movements, so, well!
+Marrying a Bengali would guarantee a one-person cultural event for you every day of your life.
+The average Bengali knows how to cook, how to sing, how to dance, how to paint, and how to play at least three musical instruments.
+They are also often masters of strange unheard-of talents like reciting songs backward, in tune prolonged whistling or rhythmic eyebrow movements, so, well!

 #8.
 You will be a part of lots of interesting rituals